top of page

 DEXA scan vs Other Body Composition Tests: What Actually Works?

-But these methods often give inconsistent and sometimes misleading results.
+Most professionals rely on scales, gym body fat machines or rough estimates but these methods often give inconsistent and sometimes misleading results.

-And that’s where proper body composition testing becomes essential.
+This is where proper body composition testing becomes essential.

 DEXA body composition scan London measuring visceral fat and muscle mass